pato-pan/Pato-Netlists/README.md

 - Polishing.
 - reformat for easy install.
 Only comments break it at the moment
 - add hyperlinks to raw to the below
+- Find an easy copy and paste way to update this.

 personal privacy blocklists and whitelists, hopefully you'll find it useful.
 Made for Pi-Hole